randomor/randomor.github.io/@randomor/zenjournal.md

 https://thezenjournal.com

 During my college days, a journal was my constant companion - a simple, private space for thoughts and memories.
 As life sped up, this ritual took a back seat.
-Seeking to revive the habit, I scoured the digital landscape for a journaling app that matched the uncluttered intimacy of the old notebooks.
+Seeking to revive the habit, I searched for a journaling app that matched the uncluttered intimacy of the old notebooks.
 None did.
 Frustration turned to creation: I built ZenJournal, a minimalist's answer to digital journaling.

 It breaks away from the mold of traditional journaling apps: